jdh4/machine_learning_libraries/rapids/README.md

 # NVIDIA Rapids

-Rapids is sort of like Pandas, a subset of Scikit-learn and NetworkX (and more) running on GPUs:
+[Rapids](https://rapids.ai/start.html) is sort of like Pandas, a subset of Scikit-learn and NetworkX (and much more) running on GPUs:

-+ cuDF is a GPU DataFrame library for loading, joining, aggregating, filtering, and otherwise manipulating data with a Pandas-like API.
++ `cuDF` is a GPU DataFrame library for loading, joining, aggregating, filtering, and otherwise manipulating data with a Pandas-like API.

-+ cuML

-cuDF provides a pandas-like API that will be familiar to data engineers & data scientists, so they can use it to easily accelerate their workflows without going into the details of CUDA programming.

-cuML is a suite of high-level libraries that implement machine learning algorithms that share compatible APIs with other RAPIDS projects.
++ `cuML` is a suite of GPU libraries that implement machine learning algorithms that share compatible APIs with other RAPIDS projects and Scikit-learn.

-cuML enables data scientists, researchers, and software engineers to run traditional tabular ML tasks on GPUs without going into the details of CUDA programming.
-In most cases, cuML's Python API matches the API from scikit-learn.

-For large datasets, these GPU-based implementations can complete 10-50x faster than their CPU equivalents.
++ `cuGraph` is a GPU accelerated graph analytics library with functionality like `NetworkX`

++ See also `cuSignal`, `cuXFilter`, `cuSpatial` and more

++ Spark 3.0 integrates with Rapids

 <p align="center"><img src="https://github.com/rapidsai/cudf/blob/branch-0.13/img/rapids_arrow.png" width="80%"/></p>